Islam in Egypt: Contemporary belief

 Popular Islam ranges from informal prayer sessions or Qur'an study to organized cults or orders.
 Because of the pervasive sexual segregation of Egypt's Islamic society, men and women often practice their religion in different ways.
 A specifically female religious custom is the Zār, a ceremony for helping women placate spirits who are believed to have possessed them.
 Women specially trained by their mothers or other women in zar lore organize the ceremonies.
 A zar organizer holds weekly meetings and employs music and dance to induce ecstatic trances in possessed women.
 Wealthy women sometimes pay to have private zars conducted in their homes; these zars are more elaborate than public ones, last for several days, and sometimes involve efforts to exorcise spirits.
-However, while once common, the zar is rarely practiced today, under fire for its perception as a religious heresy.
+However, while once common, the zar is rarely practiced today and is under fire because it is perceived as a religious heresy.

 There are more than 45 million citizens 35 years old or younger.
 The Influence of digital/youth culture is found in preachers such as the very popular Amr Khaled who "maintains a disciplined focus on the lives, issues and problems of the upper middle classes"; espouses "living a comfortable life"; talks to youth about "getting closer to God" without changing one's lifestyle; promotes hijab while "joking about dating and flirting".
 The young "sheikhs" deliver their sermons over the Internet, on private satellite channels and in sports clubs, away from the control of Al-Azhar and the state.